World’s Energy Sources and the Future of Renewables

 Table of Contents:

-We all use energy in our lives, and not just for sustaining our human biology in waking, walking and wondering.
+We all use energy in our lives, not just to sustain our human biology in waking, walking, and wondering.
 To look at this website requires electrical energy.
 The energy to make the device you’re reading on had to come from somewhere.
 If you own a vehicle, you probably have to charge it or fill it with gas to get around.

-There are many kinds of energy, and humanity has become pretty good at getting and converting energy from a lot of different sources.
+There are many kinds of energy, and humanity has become pretty good at getting and converting energy from many different sources.
 We’ve also started using more of it over time.

 Primary Energy Sources